 Those fifty have now been joined by forty more remarkable people in Oxford Castaways 2, published by Oxfordfolio, in which I unravel their intriguing life journeys.
 Oxford is an infinite pool of diversity and achievement so the series continues.

 Oxford Castaways 2 is published in support of Vale House.

 Listen to an interview with myself and one of my castaways, Simonetta Agnello Hornby, on BBC Radio Oxford;

 The Albion Beatnik Bookshop (34 Walton St, Oxford OX2 6AA Phone: 07737 876213)

 To mark the 50th Anniversary of the showpiece [...]

+The nine year old Castaway series will end this year.
 Read the stories of inspirational people I have castaway on Oxtopia.
 On this blog you can access features on Lord Patten of Barnes, Qu Leilei, the mistress of the real Downton Abbey, Peggy Seeger & more